mortezakowkabi/jcb-persian-documentation/016-Template-Setup.md

 [00:02:46](https://www.youtube.com/watch?v=khxKeeubhiY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m46s)

-In the **Details** tab of your template, you’ll find a note about adding JavaScript.
+In the **Details** tab of your template, you'll find a note about adding JavaScript.

 To include JS:

 1. Wrap your code in `<script>` tags.
-2. It will automatically load into your component’s frontend page.
+2. It will automatically load into your component's frontend page.

 [00:03:13](https://www.youtube.com/watch?v=khxKeeubhiY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m13s)

-You still have full access to all **global “this” field values**—meaning your JS can interact dynamically with JCB’s runtime data.
+You still have full access to all **global "this" field values**—meaning your JS can interact dynamically with JCB's runtime data.

 [00:03:35](https://www.youtube.com/watch?v=khxKeeubhiY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m35s)

 Templates use the same setup conventions as **site views**, except that they are **not standalone views**.
-Instead, templates are included **within** a main view via Joomla’s `getTemplate()` method.
+Instead, templates are included **within** a main view via Joomla's `getTemplate()` method.

 ---